viraj-nikam/canvas/readme.md

 *Tagging* - Canvas allows you to tag posts for categorization and for grouping.

-*Uploading* - File management and configuration come full functional straight out of the box.
+*Uploading* - File management and configuration come fully functional straight out of the box.
 Create folders and upload files or images.

 *Theming* - Canvas utilizes custom LESS files so you can modify the theme to your own taste and preference.